aishniparab/aishniparab.github.io/_pages/about.md

 ---
 I am interested in representations and models that capture the structured yet uncertain nature of visual perception and reasoning.
 Drawing inspiration from human cognition, my research focuses on probabilistic models that integrate structured representations, such as symbolic languages, to enable more flexible and generalizable learning.

 I am a PhD Candidate at the [Department of Statistics and Data Science](https://statistics.ucla.edu) at University of California, Los Angeles, supervised by [Hongjing Lu](https://www.psych.ucla.edu/faculty-page/hongjing/) and [Ying Nian Wu](http://www.stat.ucla.edu/~ywu/research.html).
-I am currently an Applied Scientist intern on the [Program Synthesis team](https://www.microsoft.com/en-us/research/group/prose/) at Microsoft.
+I am currently an Research Intern on the [Program Synthesis team](https://www.microsoft.com/en-us/research/group/prose/) at Microsoft.

 I obtained a M.S. in Computer Science from UCLA with generous support from Google Deepmind.
 I completed my B.S. in Computer Science from UC Santa Cruz.